Tekz08/CombineHits/README.md

 ## Features
 - Combines multiple hits from abilities into singularly displayed totals
 - Works in AoE combining all damage done to all targets
-- Tracks highest hits in a leaderboard with location, target, and time
 - Movable/lockable display frame

 ## Supported Abilities